-Student grading will be conducted according to the current Ordinance on Studies of the University of Rijeka.
+Student grading will be conducted according to the current Ordinance on Studies of the University of Rijeka and the Ordinance on Student Grading at the Faculty of Medicine in Rijeka.

 Student work and achievement are assessed and graded during the course, which is the basis for the final grade.
 Student work and competencies are evaluated during classes with a maximum of 70 grade points and up to 30 grade points at the final exam, which totals 100 grade points.
 Students are graded according to the ECTS (A-E) and numerical system (1-5).
 Grading according to the ECTS system is conducted according to the absolute redistribution, as well as according to the graduate grading criteria.